domRiddle/ASF/Compatibility.md

 It's not recommended to use generic flavour if you're casual or even advanced user that just wants to make ASF work and not dig into .NET technical details.
 In other words - if you know what this is, you can use it, otherwise it's much better to use OS-specific package explained below.

-#### .NET Framework package

-In addition to generic package mentioned above, there is also `generic-netf` package which is built on top of .NET Framework and not .NET (Core).
-This package is a legacy variant that provides missing compatibility known from ASF V2 times, and can be run e.g. with **[Mono](https://www.mono-project.com)**, while .NET `generic` package can't as of today.

-In general you should **avoid this package as much as possible**, as majority of operating systems and setups are perfectly (and much better) supported with `generic` package mentioned above.
-In fact, this package makes sense to be used only on platforms that lack working .NET runtime, while having working Mono implementation.
-Examples of such platforms include `linux-x86` (32-bit i386/i686 linux), as well as `linux-armel` (ARMv6 boards found e.g. in Raspberry Pi 0 & 1), all of which do not have official working .NET runtime as of today.

-As the time goes on with more platforms being supported by .NET and less compatibility between .NET Framework and .NET, `generic-netf` package will be entirely replaced with `generic` one in the future.
-Please refrain from using it if you can use any .NET package instead, as `generic-netf` is missing a lot of functionality and compatibility compared to .NET versions, and it'll be only less functional as the time goes on.
-We offer support for this package **only** on machines that can't use `generic` variant above (e.g. `linux-x86`), and only with up-to-date runtime (e.g. latest Mono).

 ---

 ### OS-specific